 VidaSpaces’ wood flooring is sourced from many different countries, each having different grading rules and industry standards.
 So, to make it easier for you, we have established our own definitions.
 And, since oak is by far the most popular species, we use this as an example of exactly what you can expect when you buy wooden flooring from ourselves.

-At VidaSpace we deal with a number of mills who work to varying parameters, so we have shown what is likely to be the “worst case” in terms of knot size; many individual planks will fall well within this.
-But please do remember, since they are usually selected by eye, there is always scope for an occasional board to fall outside of these parameters.
-Part of the beauty of timber is that each and every plank is unique, so these parameters should be taken simply as an indication, given in good faith and to the best of our knowledge.
+We show what is likely to be the “worst case” in terms of knot size and many individual planks will fall well within this.
+But please remember that, since they are usually selected by eye, there is always scope for an occasional board to fall outside of these parameters.
+Part of the beauty of wood is that each and every plank is unique, so our criteria is merely a guide, given in good faith and to the best of our knowledge.

 Please be aware that VidaSpace cannot accept rejection of an entire project on the basis of a small number of boards.
 We strongly advise that our projects should only be fitted by a competent installer who will, as a matter of course, remove any defects within the normal cutting allowance.
 We cannot accept rejection of any project once it has been laid.

 Typically, prime grade has few, if any knots, and these will be of minimal size.
 There will also be a minimal amount of sapwood defects and filler, if any at all.
 Where filler is used its colour is carefully selected to complement the wood rather than to match it exactly, and the colour of the filler may vary from batch to batch.
 There will be a relatively small amount of colour variation in the timber itself.